The Experience Society

 The technologically-driven world we live in is no closer to securing the utopian ideal of a leisure society.
 Instead, the pursuit of leisure is often an attempt to escape our everyday existence.
 Exploring examples including sport, architecture, travel and social media, Steven Miles investigates how consumer culture has colonised 'experiences', revealing the ideological and psycho-social tensions at the heart of the 'experience society'.

-The first critical analysis of the experience economy by a UK sociologist sheds light on capitalism's ever more sophisticated infiltration of the everyday.
+This first critical analysis of the experience economy sheds light on capitalism's ever more sophisticated infiltration of the everyday.

 Steven Miles is Professor in Sociology at Manchester Metropolitan University.
-He is the author of five books including, Consumerism as a Way of Life (Sage, 1998) Spaces for Consumption (Sage, 2004) and Retail and the Artifice of Social Change (Routledge, 2016).
+He is the author of five single authored books including Consumerism as a Way of Life (Sage, 1998) Spaces for Consumption (Sage, 2004) and Retail and the Artifice of Social Change (Routledge, 2016).
 He is Editor-in-Chief of the Journal of Consumer Culture.

 135mm x 215mm